-- Backups of production database are performed on a nightly basis. - Data is replicated across geographically separate availability zones.

-- Backups and replications are monitored for failures.
+- Full backups of the production database are performed on a nightly basis, continuous incremental backups are performed during the day. - Data is replicated across geographically separate availability zones. - Backups and replications are monitored for failures.
 In the event of three successive nightly failures, IT will open an incident ticket to investigate the issue. - IT performs restorations of data per customer or business requests. - System restore capabilities are tested at least annually.